Skip to main content

 Your custom URL would be:

-Example #2: Using your VT to remind applicants to apply to residence
+Example #2: Using your virtual tour to remind applicants to apply to residence

-• utm_source = admitted-newsletter to identify traffic that results from your Admitted Student Newsletter email campaign
+• utm_source = admitted-newsletter to identify traffic that results from an Admitted Student Newsletter

-• utm_medium = email to identify traffic from an email campaign vs. social media
+• utm_medium = email to identify that traffic is from an email campaign

 • utm_campaign = apply-to-residence to identify the overall campaign